ames-market/AMES-V5.0/INSTALLATION.rst

     	AMES V5.0 uses the CPLEX optimization solver, available at: https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimizationstudio-v1290.

+After installation steps 1-6 are complete, the AMES V5.0 command line takes the form

+         C:/YourLocationForAmesV5.0/TESAgents/

-After installation steps 1-6 are complete, AMES V5.0 can be compiled from the command prompt using compileAMES.bat and run from the command prompt using runAMES.bat from the location C:/YourLocationForAmesV5.0/TESAgents.
-Both of these files are located in TESAgents folder.
-The path of the super directory that contains AMES V5.0 folder needs to be added to both of these batch files.
+The batch files `compileAMES.bat’ and `runAMES.bat’ are located in the TESAgents folder.
+The path of the super directory that contains the AMES V5.0 folder needs to be added to each of these batch files.

+After this is done, AMES V5.0 can be compiled using the command

+       C:/YourLocationForAmesV5.0/TESAgents/compileAMES.bat

+AMES V5.0 can then be run using the command

+       C:/YourLocationForAmesV5.0/TESAgents/compileAMES.bat